bobvanhesse/useReducest/README.md

 # useReducest

-`useReducest` is a custom hook for React, that extends [React's `useReducer` hook](https://reactjs.org/docs/hooks-reference.html#usereducer) with a fourth parameter: middlewares.
+`useReducest` is a custom hook for React, that extends [React's `useReducer` hook](https://reactjs.org/docs/hooks-reference.html#usereducer) with a fourth (optional) parameter: middlewares.
-Without the fourth parameter, `useReducest` is functionally equivalent `React.useReducer`.
+`useReducest` is compatible with any existing implementation of `React.useReducer`.
-Middlewares are expected to have the same interface as those in [Redux](https://redux.js.org/advanced/middleware/).
+Middlewares are expected to conform to the [Redux Middleware API](https://redux.js.org/advanced/middleware/).
-`useReducest` lets you add existing Redux middlewares to existing `React.useReducer` hooks, without having to refactor anything.
+`useReducest` lets you add existing Redux middlewares to existing `React.useReducer` hooks, without having to refactor the useReducer implementation nor the middlewares.

 ## API